 A short way along the new section of boardwalk, you’ll find the lovely maze and street library.

 Walking on, there’s boat/ kayak ramps, which my kids loved sitting at and trying to catch fish with sticks!

 The Wulaba Track then continues around to Glades Bay Park.
 Along the way there are signs with information about the fauna and history of the area.

 The boardwalk is only about two hundred metres and then you reach the stairs that go up into Glades Bay Park.
 Along the way there are some rocks and sand area that we like to play at.
 We understand there are two Aboriginal rock carvings along the way but haven’t seen them ourselves as yet.

 The walk then continues to either York Street (go left) and Delmar Parade (go right) at the end of the stairs.
 Going right around to Delmar Parade, takes you to a small playground with nice views over the bay.

 Finding Glades Bay and Wulaba Track

 You can reach Glades Bay from Bill Mitchell Park (with a gravel car park), Western Crescent or Champion Road.
-The Wulaba Track is on the east side of Glades Bay, though unfortunately the connection hasn’t yet been finished.
+The Wulaba Track is on the east side of Glades Bay.